japila-books/spark-sql-internals/docs/spark-sql-Dataset-untyped-transformations.md

 +-------------------+
 ----

-Internally, it executes `select` with every expression in `exprs` mapped to link:spark-sql-Column.adoc[Column] (using link:spark-sql-SparkSqlParser.adoc[SparkSqlParser.parseExpression]).
+Internally, it executes `select` with every expression in `exprs` mapped to spark-sql-Column.md[Column] (using spark-sql-SparkSqlParser.md[SparkSqlParser.parseExpression]).

 [source, scala]
 ----